 - green and red chilies (chopped, reduced seeds)

 - Boil pork belly in a pot of water until tender, about 30-40mins.
 Let it air dry then season with salt.
 Pan-fry in hot oil until crisp or oven-fry in a 230c heated oven for 30mins.
 Chop into bits of pieces.
 Set aside.

-- Heat oil in a pan.
+- Heat oil in a skillet or cast iron pan.
 Add garlic and onions.
 Saute until translucent.
 Add red and green chilies.
 Stir for a few seconds until fragrant.

 - Remove from the heat then top with more raw onions.
 Transfer to a serving plate or sizzling plate and serve immediately.
 Add more calamansi and liquid seasoning if preferred.

-- Use leftover pork belly lechon or lechon kawali if available.
+- Pork belly - use leftover pork belly lechon or lechon kawali if available.

 - Calamansi – also known as calamondin.
-It can be substituted with lemon or lime but the flavor difference will be noticeable.
+Substitute with lemon or lime but the flavor difference will be noticeable.

 - Liquid Seasoning - use Knorr, Maggi, or Bragg Liquid Aminos

 - Liver paste –substitute with 2 pcs chicken liver.